-The Council recommends that BOEM exclude from further consideration the West Extension and areas identified as spawning habitat for sablefish and dover sole, other ecologically sensitive resources, and important fishing grounds.
 Additional precautionary measures include establishing buffer zones to protect resources and fishing, where indicated; using location and design criteria to further minimize impacts to fishery resources from wind energy projects and cable routes; and any activities associated with the establishment or maintenance of those structures.

-In additionsummary, the Council offers the following recommendations:
+In summary, the Council offers the following recommendations:

-- Before advancing to the Area ID stage for any Call Area, investigate whether wind energy farms could exacerbate hypoxic events occurring on the shelf by accelerating the wind and upwelling in the project area or conversely reduce winds speed downwind from wind farms enough to reduce upwelling critical to ocean productivity. - The Council is of the opinion that ocean energy structures are incompatible in rockyenvironments, EHFCAs and HAPCs, and believes that these areas should be eliminated from Call Areas or otherwise avoided, - The West Extension of the Morro Bay Call Area includes important physical and biological resources with existing habitat protections.
-The development of energy infrastructure may be incompatible with these important physical and biological resources. - If the West Extension is designated, determine whether wind energy farms could interfere with the physiographic process of sediment transport in the moderate canyons there. - Obtain updated, high-resolution seafloor mapping data for the entire expanded Call Area and data on biogenic species in the West Extension (if designated).
-Surveys should be conducted in advance of the Area ID stage for any Call Area process. - Consult with NMFS Northwest and Southwest Fisheries Science Centers on DTS species abundance and spawning habitat in the Call Area and proposed Extensions. - Consult pot fishermen for their local knowledge of DTS adult distribution, spawning habitat, and fishing locations in the Call Area and proposed Extensions. - Exclude known spawning areas from further consideration as wind energy areas. - Obtain seafloor mapping data to identify habitat-compatible and fishing-compatible cable route options and do so prior to the Area ID stage.
+- Before advancing to the Area ID stage for any Call Area, investigate whether wind energy farms could exacerbate hypoxic events occurring on the shelf by accelerating the wind and upwelling in the project area or conversely reduce winds speed downwind from wind farms enough to reduce upwelling critical to ocean productivity. - The West Extension of the Morro Bay Call Area includes important physical and biological resources with existing habitat protections.
+The development of energy infrastructure may be incompatible with these important physical and biological resources.
+The Council recommends BOEM consider use of buffer zones to avoid HAPCs and EFHCAs and to minimize impacts to these areas, including from cable routing, construction, and maintenance activities. - If the West Extension is designated, determine whether wind energy farms could interfere with the physiographic process of sediment transport in the moderate canyons there. - Obtain updated, high-resolution seafloor mapping data for the entire expanded Call Area and data on biogenic species in the West Extension (if designated).
+Surveys should be conducted in advance of the Area ID stage for any Call Area process. - Consult with NMFS Northwest and Southwest Fisheries Science Centers on DTS species abundance and spawning habitat in the Call Area and proposed Extensions. - Consult fishermen for their local knowledge of DTS adult distribution, spawning habitat, and fishing locations in the Call Area and proposed Extensions. - Analyze potential impacts and consider whether known spawning areas are compatible with wind energy areas. - Obtain seafloor mapping data to identify habitat-compatible and fishing-compatible cable route options and do so prior to the Area ID stage.